Your Relationship Isn’t the Problem.

 -

-Because the pattern that shapes who you choose, how you communicate, and what you tolerate was likely formed long before any of those relationships started.
-Old wounds, emotional baggage, communication habits, protective responses, and survival strategies travel with you from one relationship to the next.
+Because the patterns that shape who you choose, how you communicate, and what you tolerate were likely formed long before any of those relationships started.

 -